Boxing at the 1968 Summer Olympics – Featherweight

 The Featherweight class in the boxing competition was the fourth-lowest weight class.
 Featherweights were limited to those boxers weighing a maximum of 57 kilograms (125.7 lbs).
+The event took place between 15 and 26 October 1968 at Arena México.

+Mexican Antonio Roldán won the gold medal after Al Robinson from the United States was controversially disqualified for alleged head-butting in the gold medal bout, and did not receive his silver medal.
+After a successful protest by American officials, Robinson was awarded silver.
+The losing semifinalists, Philip Waruinge from Kenya and Ivan Mihailov from Bulgaria, both received bronze medals.

+Competition format

 32 boxers qualified for this category.
 Like all Olympic boxing events, the competition was a straight single-elimination tournament.
 Both semifinal losers were awarded bronze medals, so no boxers competed again after their first loss.
 Bouts consisted of six rounds each.
 Five judges scored each bout.

-Medalists

-Robinson was controversially disqualified for alleged head-butting in the gold medal bout, and did not receive his silver medal.
-After a successful protest by American officials, Robinson was awarded silver.